scrapy/scrapy/docs/topics/scrapyd.rst

 Installing Scrapyd
 ==================

-How to deploy Scrapyd on your servers depends on the platform your're using.
+How to deploy Scrapyd on your servers depends on the platform you're using.
 Scrapy comes with Ubuntu packages for Scrapyd ready for deploying it as a system service, to ease the installation and administration, but you can create packages for other distribution or operating systems (including Windows).
 If